In-Home Care vs Assisted Living Costs: Which Saves More in 2026?

 Conclusion

-Smart home technologies reduce monthly healthcare costs by $425 per person in either setting, though they work best at home where they help people stay independent longer.
+Smart home technologies can reduce monthly costs in either setting, though they tend to help most at home, where they let people stay independent longer.

 Your best choice depends on your specific needs, what you can afford, and what's available in your area.
 There's no one-size-fits-all answer.